TheSecretOrganization/rainfall/level2/walkthrough.md

     ```
     `eip` is saved at `0xbffff71c` we can then calculate the offset between our buffer and `eip`, `0xbffff71c - 0xbffff6cc = 0x50 = 0d80`.

-3) Finally we need to know where `strdup` is going to save the copy of our buffer.
+3) Finally, we need to know where `strdup` is going to save the copy of our buffer.
      ```bash
      $ ltrace ./level2
      ...